-Students who fail any of the four major academics (ELA, Math, History/SS, and Science) for the school year (average of all 4 terms), and/or whose attendance does not meet state guidelines may be considered for retention.
+Students who fail any of the four major academics (ELA, Math, History/SS, and Science) for the school year (average of all 3 trimesters), and/or whose attendance does not meet state guidelines may be considered for retention.

-Students who fail up to two academic courses for the year will be allowed to attend summer school to meet the promotion criterion.
-Students failing more than two academic courses will be ineligible for summer school and will be retained.
+Students who fail any of the four major academics for the year will be allowed to attend summer school to meet the promotion criteria.
+Students who fail to meet summer school attendance requirements or fail to earn a passing grade in summer school may be retained.